 These financial statements are presented in Renminbi Yuan, which is the Group's functional currency.
-Foreign currency transactions recorded by the Group are initially recorded using its functional currency rates prevailing at the dates of the transactions.
-Monetary assets and liabilities denominated in foreign currencies are translated at the functional currency rates of exchange ruling at the end of the Reporting Period.
+Foreign currency transactions recorded by the entities in the Group are initially recorded using their respective functional currency rates prevailing at the dates of the transactions.
+Monetary assets and liabilities denominated in foreign currencies are translated at the functional currency rates of exchange ruling at the end of the reporting period.
 Differences arising on settlement or translation of monetary items are recognised in profit or loss.